Tap To Call

 To qualify for workers’ comp benefits, your accident must have been work-related.
 Usually, if you’re injured at your place of work, you will be covered.
 While eligibility can be a little trickier, if you’re in a car accident while driving or riding in a vehicle on company time or for work-related reasons, you may also be entitled to workers’ comp benefits.

 Workers’ compensation is, typically, paid by your employer’s workers’ comp insurance carrier.
 Unlike personal injury claims, you do not need to prove fault.
-If you suffered work-related injuries, you will usually be able to collect workers’ comp benefits.
+If you suffered work-related injuries, you can usually collect workers’ comp benefits.

 Can I File Both a Workers’ Comp Claim and a Personal Injury Claim?